|

 Final Thoughts

-Frank Herbert’s Dune series is one of the most ambitious and thought-provoking sagas in literature.
+The Dune series is one of literature’s most ambitious and thought-provoking sagas.
 It’s not just about spice and sandworms – it’s about power, ecology, destiny, and survival.
 Herbert’s genius lies not only in the world he created, but in the questions he asks:

 • What happens when religion and politics intertwine?